 Teenagers who consume alcohol alone at home are likely to drink more and to do it more frequently.
 The purpose of consuming alcoholic drinks alone at home is different in teenagers than in adults.
 At a party with friends, alcohol helps a teenager loosen up and be more social.
 If they drink too much at a party, that’s no longer possible.
 When consuming alcoholic beverages alone at home, there is no one watching, and there is no social pressure to keep functioning at an acceptable level.

 Assault and Drinking Alone

 Alcohol inhibits decision-making and makes people more impulsive.
 This can lead to risky decisions.
 People who consume alcohol alone in a public place are at a heightened chance of becoming victims of assault.

 The risks are a little different for men and women, although the situation can be precarious for both sexes.
-Men are more likely to get into physical altercations under the influence of alcohol without weighing the potential outcomes.
+According to reports, men are more likely to get into physical altercations under alcohol’s influence without weighing the potential outcomes.
 With no friends or family present to help mediate or calm the situation down, there is a real danger of the incident turning nasty.
-Without the ability to think rationally when consuming alcoholic beverages alone, men and women can both can suffer dangerous consequences.
+Without the ability to think rationally when consuming alcoholic beverages alone, men and women can both suffer dangerous consequences.

 Does Drinking Alone Make One an Alcoholic?